darkecology/darkeco-dataset/README.md

 ## Organization

-The repository is organized as follows:
+The data directory is organized as follows:
 ```
 data/
 ├── meta/                   # metadata